The action is moving to the River Thames as the BBC One soap turns 35.

 February 19th 1985 and the first episode of EastEnders airs with its produced on film opening sequence.
 A blue and black ‘photocopied’ style map of the East End of London spins round out of the River Thames to the theme tune composed by Simon May.
 The film sequence would later be re-recorded on videotape before finally being dropped in 1993.

-Whilst EastEnders continued its brand of gritty, hard-hitting storytelling, the titles went in a more ‘up market’ direction in 1993 – a teal river with dry land represented by shades of cream and green.
+Whilst EastEnders continued its brand of gritty, hard-hitting storytelling, the titles went in a more ‘up market’ direction in 1993 – a teal river with cityscape represented by shades of cream and green.
 There was also a sax-ed up theme tune, which might have been inspired by the ill-fated Eldorado.
-Both Eldorado and this look for EastEnders only lasted a year.

 In 1994, the EastEnders titles were updated again, retaining the visuals from the previous look but with a new theme tune plonked on top.
 More in style of the 1985 version this saw – due to the titles being slightly longer – the ‘duff duffs’ from the end of the show also added to the opening sequence.

 In 1999 EastEnders went widescreen and the map was updated to fill the screen.
 Slight tweaks saw the shades of green become darker, and the cream replaced with also darker tones – including black.
 The Millennium Dome was also introduced to the map.